sofasurfer/wp-theme-sofaweb/README.md

-# Cite du temps Prototype
+# SofaWeb WP Theme

-Boilerplate for frontend development @ cubegrafik GmbH.
+Wordpress Theme for sofasurfer.org

 ## Requirements to work on cubestrap